-What Can a Handyman Do in Star, Idaho?
+What Can a Handyman Do Without a License in Star, Idaho?

 Star (Ada County), Idaho does not issue a statewide “general contractor license” for typical residential/commercial handyman remodeling.
 Instead, Idaho requires (1) state-level contractor registration with the Idaho Contractors Board for most construction contracting, and (2) separate state trade licensing for electrical and plumbing/HVAC work through Idaho Division of Occupational and Professional Licenses (DOPL).
 Even if you are exempt from contractor registration for small jobs, you still must follow permitting rules and you cannot perform regulated trade work without the appropriate trade license.